DevHedronYT/GameDev/Python-GameDev/Click-&-Destroy/README.md

 ## About the Game:
 This game was made for Brackeys Game Jam 2021.1.
 It was made in about 3-4 days.
 Itch.io Link: https://devhedronyt.itch.io/clickdestroy.
 Here is a link to my devlog: (Coming Soon).
-It was made using Pygame 2.0.1 and Python 3.9.1. :)
+It was made using Pygame 2.0.1 and Python 3.9.1.
+There might be some grammatical errors as well.... :)

 ## Downloading the Game:
 Download the .zip file. unzip it and extract all the items and then get the requirements and run the game.